Woman attacked by pack of dogs dies after months in hospital - NewsBreak

 FRANKLIN COUNTY (WHNT) — A Franklin County woman has died at the hospital after being attacked by several dogs in April.

-Michelle Sheeks was on an early morning walk near her home on April 28 when her husband said she was attacked by a pack of dogs.‘We saw a tiny little head floating in the water’: Rafting guide makes life saving rescue
+Michelle Sheeks was on an early morning walk near her home on April 28 when her husband said she was attacked by a pack of dogs.

 “Unfortunately she never got the chance to leave that hospital,” Michelle’s husband, Wesley told News 19.